 • Pallet Wood – Many people have taken to giving away FREE pallets on buy & sell websites.
 Some businesses will sell these to you if you ask nicely, and others are just happy to see them go!
 Just ask, you never know what you’ll be able to find!

-First up, get your pallet boards together.
+First up, get your pallet boards together for your Pallet Holiday Sign.
 Pallets can sometimes be a little crusty.
 A circular saw will be your friend to separate your boards, instead of trying to pry them apart.
 Trim them down to size, and use two extra planks as your backing supports.

 If you have a nail gun, yay you!
 If not, grab a hammer and some finishing nails and hammer your support planks into the back of your new pallet sign!
 A few minutes and you’ll be ready for the fun stuff.